department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/register-your-business.md

 - Works full time for the business, **and**
 - Holds the highest officer position in the company

+#### What qualifies me as a Veteran?

-**Please note:** You’re considered a Veteran if **one of the following is true for you**:
+You’re considered a Veteran if either of the descriptions below are true for you.

+**At least one of these must be true.
+You:**

-- You served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and were discharged under conditions other than dishonorable, **or**
+- Served on active duty with the Army, Air Force, Navy, Marine Corps, or Coast Guard for any length of time and were discharged under conditions other than dishonorable, **or**
-- You served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status
+- Served as a Reservist or member of the National Guard and were called to federal active duty or disabled from a disease or injury that started or got worse in the line of duty or while in training status

 <br>

 ### Can I register my business as a Service-Disabled Veteran-Owned Small Business (SDVOSB)?

-You may qualify if you meet all the requirements of a VOSB listed above, and either you or another Veteran owner of the company has **at least one of the following**:
+You may qualify if you meet all the requirements of a VOSB listed above, and either you or another Veteran owner of the company meets at least one of the requirements listed below.

+**You or another Veteran owner of the company must have at least one of these:**

 - A disability rating letter from us confirming that you have a service-connected disability rating between 0 and 100%, **or**
 - A disability determination from the Department of Defense